AutoLoadNextPost/alnp-theme-support/README.md

 Simply select the folder of the theme you want to support and read the instructions provided.

 If a theme that you want is not listed then you will need to purchase the [setup support](https://autoloadnextpost.com/product/setup-support/) where we can help you.

+If you want to provide us with a theme that you have tested the plugin with then please follow the [contributing guidelines](https://github.com/seb86/alnp-theme-support/blob/master/CONTRIBUTING.md).

+Thank you. :smile: